 Counselors sleep on every hall with the campers.
 The dorm floors are split up by age- Pawns Hall is the 10-11 year olds, Bishops Hall is 11-12, Knights Hall is usually mixed ages (usually sibling pairs), Rooks Hall is 13-14, and Kings are 15 and up.
 Adult campers are in a separate wing of the dorm, and all girls regardless of age are on Queens Hall because there just aren't that many of them.
-Typically, each kid isn't more than 3-4 doors away from a counselor at most.
+Each camper isn't more than 3-4 doors away from a counselor.

 Raoul Hall also has a wing of suite style rooms with private or semi-private bathrooms.
 These rooms can be reserved by adult campers for an extra fee.
-(Adults only because these halls are not supervised by counselors.)
+(Adults only because these halls are not supervised by counselors.
+Children whose parents are also campers may stay in the same suite with their parent.)
 See the registration page for more information on the suites.

 Here is a link to the floor plans and some pictures of Raoul Hall, the dorm used in 2015, 2016, 2017, and also the one reserved for 2018: https://housing.emory.edu/loc/fye/raoul.html (note- although the Emory site shows pictures of loft style beds, for our camp all the beds in the dorm are brought down to standard bed height.)